 Big name wearers are Bruno Fernandes and Erling Haaland, the boot is the professionals pair of choice, with the Vapor dominating boots worn listings for Europe’s major leagues, the World Cup and Champions League ever year.

 Another reason why the Vapor is generally preferred is the price.
 By simply going to the low-cut Mercs, you can save around £20, which is quite an extra amount for just the single piece of collar that you get in the Superfly.

-The only differene in the low to the DF version, is these lack the sock like collar, choosing a pair is down to personal preference, just like the Superfly vs Vapor.
+The only difference between the low and the DF version is the absence of the sock-like collar.
+Choosing a pair is down to personal preference, just like the Superfly vs Vapor.

-For traditionalists who prefer leather boots and to those who like to have a more solid feel to the upper, as opposed to the thin and light Vaporposite and Flyknit uppers, the IX have a premium K-leather upper that is supported structurally by a synthetic rear to the boot.
+For traditionalists who prefer leather boots and to those who like to have a more padded feel to the upper, as opposed to the thin and light Vaporposite+ and knitted uppers, the Tiempo has a premium K-leather upper that is supported structurally by a synthetic rear to the boot.

 The padded feel of the K-leather is then further enhanced by the soft memory foam pods placed stragetically on areas that have the most contact with the ball.
 The combination of foam and leather targets the improvement of your first touch while also providing the cushion-like comfort.

 Fit-wise, the Tiempo has more width but nonetheless provides a secure fit because of the central laces and the form-fitting attribute of natural leather.
 On top of the boot is a mesh tongue that has a decent amount of lateral stretch, perfect for properly moulding around the arch of your foot.